Cohort 4 – Class of 2020

 Downers Grove IL

-Angie Karesh is a Principal Management Development Specialist at ComEd, the electrical utility provider for northern Illinois, which is owned by Exelon Corporation.
-Exelon is America’s leading competitive energy provider, with one of the cleanest and lowest-cost power generation fleets.
+Angie Karesh is a Senior Manager, IT, Organization Change Management Office, at Exelon, America’s leading competitive energy provider, with one of the cleanest and lowest-cost power generation fleets.
 Its utilities serve millions of electric and gas customers.
-Angie’s role is as both an internal Talent Management and Organization Development consultant for her client groups, and as manager of the Leadership Development Training program for ComEd.

 Angie began her career in marketing at The Quaker Oats Company prior to being purchased by PepsiCo.
 She has also been an entrepreneur, specializing first in OD Consulting and later running a business in the trades with her husband.